zopefoundation/zope.password/README.txt

 * MD5PasswordManager - a password manager that uses MD5 algorithm to
   encode passwords.
-It adds salt to the encoded password, but the salt is not used for encoding the password itself, so the use of salt in it is purely cosmetical.
+It adds salt to the encoded password, but the salt is not used for encoding the password itself, so the use of salt in it is purely cosmetic.
 It's generally weak against dictionary attacks.

 * SHA1PasswordManager - a password manager that uses SHA1 algorithm to